momotori01/EARTH-DEFENSE-FORCE-6-VR-MOD/README.md

 - Rangers can dual wield (reach behind your left shoulder and press grip).
 - **8-player online co-op** (EDF6MultiSlot).
 - **HD textures** (2x), built from your own game files.
+- Compact HUD: radar, armour and weapons sit together at the corner of your view, or on the inside of a wrist.
-- Menus float in the room; the HUD sits on a panel in front of you.
+- Menus float in the room; subtitles and messages sit on a panel in front of you.
+Other players' nameplates float over their heads and show through walls.
 - Automatically collects all remaining items when a mission is cleared (F1).
 - Desktop mirror for recording and streaming.